 - Renewable Energy Conversion Working Group

-In addition, IAPG has a partnership agreement with the Propulsion & Power Systems Alliance (PPSA) to share information in the realm of Advanced Power.
+In addition, IAPG has a partnership agreement with the Propulsion & Power Systems Alliance (PPSA) to share information about advanced power.

-For a handout-styled version of the IAPG, please feel free to download the IAPG Flyer (.pdf, 17MB).
+For a handout-styled version of the IAPG, please download the IAPG Flyer (2 MB, .pdf)